 English 1 reflects the goals and topics of the form's theme – A Sense of Place: Community and Belonging.
 The focus is on the development of reading skills, comprehension, studying vocabulary in context, improving grammar skills and developing sentence and paragraph writing techniques.
 Third Form students learn methods for analyzing readings and identifying literary devices such as setting and figures of speech.
 Students develop and look for connections between texts in the core program.
 Students also start developing their individual writing styles through memoirs, persuasive speeches, creative writing prompts and analytical assignments.
 Students will use a variety of texts, short stories and poetry throughout their literary exploration.

 The overall goal of fourth form English is to improve students' verbal and written self-expression, comprehension of written material (and other media), and appreciation for the interconnectedness of all creative works.
 The class draws on a wide range of classic and contemporary source material: poems, short stories, essays, novels, non-fiction, songs and films.
-Reading and writing assignments follow the general theme of the Hero's Journey.
-While the development of fundamental reading and writing skills continues as a central focus, each student will be challenged to set personal goals for each marking period and for the year as a whole.
-In coordination with his history and technology courses, he will develop hands-on creative projects relevant to his interests.
+Reading and writing assignments follow the theme of the Hero's Journey and the tests and challenges that must be faced as part of a hero’s journey..
+While the development of fundamental reading and writing skills continues as a central focus, each student will be challenged to set personal goals throughout the year.
+In coordination with his history and technology courses, he will develop hands-on creative projects related to the student’s interest, the material being studied, and the overall theme.

-This course explores the themes of independence and self-expression, using both classic and contemporary texts.
+This course is a companion to the US History course and primarily explores American literature.
+The themes of independence and self-expression in the context of the relationship between the individual and society are examined using both classic and contemporary texts.
 Students will examine the process of defining and testing their own convictions by exploring the themes in literature and finding connections to their own lives.
 They will also study how characters assert their voices and convictions, and then apply what they've learned from the reading in the hope of accomplishing academic and personal goals while becoming stronger and more courageous individuals and community members.

-Throughout the year, students will also be preparing for the S.A.T. and for the college application process.
+Throughout the year, students will also be preparing for the SAT and ACT tests, and for the college application process.

 English 4 places a strong emphasis on active reading, careful writing and revision, and thoughtful student-centered discussion.
 The course is built around literary works – fiction, nonfiction and poetry – representing a variety of cultures and voices.
 Students are challenged to apply the ideas presented in the texts to their own evolving values and beliefs, recognizing connections between the works and real life experiences.
 Their goal is to become articulate and persuasive in making assertions and responding to others.

-This course is geared toward successful results on the AP Exam for English Composition and Literature.
-The syllabus follows the College Board requirements and extra reading is included to enhance the readiness of the students for college level English in a seminar style class.
+This course is geared toward successful results on the AP Exam for English Language and Composition.
+The syllabus follows the College Board requirements and extra reading is included to enhance the readiness of the students for college-level English in a seminar style class.
 Over the course of the year students read a wide variety of fiction and nonfiction to become familiar with and practiced in an abundance of literary styles.
 The stories and essays of authors such as James Joyce, Annie Dillard, Michael Chabon, John McPhee and Richard Selzer receive particular attention.
 If relevant, students will read a play in advance of a class trip to a live performance in Hartford or New Haven.

 Analytical and Creative Writing is designed to improve a student's writing skills.
 Students develop an interest in writing and strengthen the skills needed in college composition through careful practice of all phases of the writing process.
 A strong emphasis is placed on writing with clarity and original detail, as well as on improving one's work through proofreading and writing multiple drafts.
 A weekly blog is produced, as well as a short story during the Winter Term and multiple opinion articles in the Spring Term.
 Each student also completes his college essay in the first half of the Fall Term.

-American Language & Culture, a course directed at international students, is offered at three levels: ALC II, III and IV.
+English as a Second Language, a course directed at international students, is offered at three levels: ESL II, III and IV.
 Students take a placement test at the beginning of each year, and based on the results of the test along with their former placement and their academic schedule, South Kent places them in the most appropriate section.
 Every level has a focus on developing communication skills: pronunciation and spoken English, reading, writing, vocabulary and grammar.
 A primary goal in this course is also to introduce American culture in a tangible way.
-Students will stay in ALC until benchmarks are reached that support their readiness to compete in college using English as the language of instruction.
-A minimum score of 450 on the Critical Reading and Writing section of the SAT or a score of 90 on the TOEFL iBT will qualify a student to "graduate" from the ALC program.
+Students will stay in ESL until benchmarks are reached that support their readiness to compete in college using English as the language of instruction.
+A minimum score of 450 on the Critical Reading and Writing section of the SAT or a score of 90 on the TOEFL iBT will qualify a student to "graduate" from the ESL program.

-ALC IV works to prepare students for an easy transition into college level work by further developing the more sophisticated reading, writing and vocabulary skills required at the senior high school level.
+ESL IV works to prepare students for an easy transition into college level work by further developing the more sophisticated reading, writing and vocabulary skills required at the senior high school level.
 Writing assignments include longer reports, creative writing and speeches for various public occasions.
-Listening and note-taking continue to be important components of ELL 4, with exposure to a variety of lectures, conversation occasions, and audio-visual materials followed by tests on content.
+Listening and note-taking continue to be important components of ESL IV, with exposure to a variety of lectures, conversation occasions, and audio-visual materials followed by tests on content.
 TOEFL preparation is a strong focus throughout the year.

 History / Social Sciences Department